-So far 2014 has been full of surprises for me on the writing front.
+So far, 2014 has been full of surprises for me on the writing front.
 First, the Asimov’s sale, now SFWA.
-And most surprisingly, a rekindled enthusiasm for short fiction.
+Most surprisingly, I’ve developed a rekindled enthusiasm for short fiction.
 Over the past couple of months I’ve been working on three different projects: a near-future PI novelette, an experimental short about digital memory-scaping, and a novella (possibly?) about a Cold War on another planet.
 I haven’t been this productive since the mid-1990s…and I’d like to think I’ve improved my toolset a little since then.
-At any rate, I’m riding the wave of enthusiasm while it lasts – I know how quickly it can go away!
+At any rate, I’m riding the wave of enthusiasm while it lasts.
+I know how quickly it can go away!

 Oh, you fool.
 Next thing you know, you’ll be volunteering and joining committees.
 It’s all downhill from there.